Building Community: From Ideas to Action

 An Invitation, Not a Sales Pitch

 If any of this resonates, we’d love to talk.
-We’re not recruiting members or asking for commitments.
-We’re having conversations with people who share similar values and want to explore what’s possible.
+We’re not asking for a big commitment up front.
+We’re starting conversations with people who care about these questions and want to explore what might be possible together.
 Maybe you’re a teacher frustrated with top-down tech mandates.
-Maybe you’re a parent concerned about your kids’ digital future.
-Maybe you’re a community organizer looking for new strategies.
-Maybe you just think education could be more cooperative and less competitive.
+Maybe you’re a parent worried about your kids’ digital future.
+Maybe you’re a community organizer looking for more durable ways to connect people.
+Maybe you just think learning and public life could be more cooperative and less extractive.
 Individual conversations are where the best collaboration starts.

 What Happens Next